markupboy/MonthlEE/README.md

-Monthlee is a simple Expression Engine plugin that takes in a number from 1 to 12 and returns the corresponding month name.
+__MonthlEE__ is a simple Expression Engine plugin that takes in a number from 1 to 12 and returns the corresponding month name.

 Usage
 -----